| Mali Brofsky This paper, which examines how we can best educate young women, is

 students grow not only in acquisition of information, but rather, through this process of

+mutual understanding, they acquire perspectives that enrich their entire psyche.
 The role of the teacher is to encourage the student to express her

 ideas, and help the student develop her thoughts to their full fruition.
 The sense in the